cosmos/cosmos-sdk/x/group/spec/03_messages.md

 The messages that are part of this proposal won't be executed if:
 - the group has been modified before tally.
-- the group account has been modified before tally.
+- the group policy has been modified before tally.
 - the proposal has not been accepted.
 - the proposal status is not closed.
 - the proposal has already been successfully executed.